Flowers & Landscaping

 How to Care for Marigolds

 While growing marigolds, you may discover Japanese beetles on the blooms, especially the larger blossoms of the African types.
-Knock the beetles into soapy water to drown them, or spray plants with Ortho® Insect Killer Rose & Flower.
+Knock the beetles into soapy water to drown them, or spray plants with Ortho® Insect Killer Rose & Flower Ready-to-Use.
 You will also want to keep an eye out for spent flowers, and remove them as soon as you see them.
 This process is called deadheading, and it encourages plants to form new flower buds.
 Marigolds stand up to heat and humidity, but in the hottest regions, plants can enter a rest period during summer’s most sizzling days.
 Keep plants well-watered during this time.
 As soon as intense heat lifts, plants should resume blooming.

 How to Use Marigolds